Floumzi/ADataStory/index.md

 ## Conclusion

-Through this project, we first observe that **popularity and fame are linked** on our three websites, espetially on Slashdot and Epinions, for which we can apply the classic media theory.
+Through this project, we first observe that **popularity and fame are linked** on our three websites, especially on Slashdot and Epinions, for which we can apply the classic media theory.
 However we noticed a difference for Wikipedia, due to the principle of the site and its functions.
 We also noticed that **users behaviors** are likely the same across the different platforms and do not depend on the website.
 Matching these two informations, we observe **part 3**.
-Finally, **ML**.
+Finally, we apply some **Machine Learning** to try and predict the next vote depending on several features, and we managed to obtain a pretty good accuracy, especially for Epinions website.